raijp/memo/git/README.md

 # oneline
 git log --oneline
 ```
-# Back to the specified HEAD
+# Revert to the specified HEAD
 ```
 git reset --hard <HEAD>
 # Also you can specify directory or file path.